‘Queer Eye For The Straight Guy’ Returning To Netflix With New Fab 5 Ready To Turn ‘Red States Pink’

 Queer Eye for the Straight Guy is joining the growing list of shows that are experiencing a rebirth by streaming video service Netflix, multiple media outlets reported this week.

 The TV show’s original creator — David Collins — is returning to the project, Entertainment Weekly reported.
-In addition to David Collins, the rebooted Queer Eye for the Straight Guy will also have involvement from executive producing partners Michael Williams, Rob Eric and David Eilenberg.
+In addition to David Collins, the rebooted Queer Eye for the Straight Guy will also have involvement from executive producing partners Michael Williams, Rob Eric, and David Eilenberg.

 The producers of the rebooted Queer Eye — an abbreviated title the TV series later went by — also told fans that the show will not air from New York as the previous series had.
 Instead, Queer Eye will hit the road for in search of heterosexual males in need of a makeover, according to a statement released by the producers.